Skip to content

 Visiting Fellowship Arrangements at BIICL

-Visiting Research Fellows are provided for the duration of their stay with a shared work station, computer and, if relevant, a BIICL email address.
-In return, a monthly 'bench fee' is charged to cover administration costs.
-The Visiting Research Fellow will be expect to present a seminar, if requested, and to engage appropriately with Institute events.
-The Visiting Research Fellow will be expected to take out individual membership of the Institute.
+Visiting Research Fellows working from the London office may use BIICL's hot-desking facilities. and may also be provided with a BIICL email address, if required.
+A monthly 'bench fee' of £250 is charged to cover administrative costs.
+Visiting Research Fellows will have the opportunity to present a seminar, if requested, and to engage appropriately with Institute events.
+The Visiting Research Fellow will also be expected to take out individual BIICL membership.

 How to Apply